 Return Due Date: Your tax return is due to the Department on the 1st day of the month following the collection period.
 Returns filed electronically will be considered late if they are not received by the Department or its agent on or before the 20th day of each month.
-If the Department has issued you a waiver from filing electronically, your return must be postmarked or hand-delivered to the Department on or before the 20th day of the month following the collection period.
+If the Department has issued you a waiver from filing electronically, your return must be postmarked or delivered in person to the Department on or before the 20th day of the month following the collection period.
 If the 20th day is a Saturday, Sunday, state or federal holiday, electronic and paper returns will be accepted as timely if filed on the next business day.

-Payment Due Date: You must initiate your electronic payment no later than 5:00 p.m., ET, on the business day prior to the 20th.
+Payment Due Date: You must initiate your electronic payment and receive a confirmation number no later than 5:00 p.m., ET on the business day prior to the 20th day of the month.
 You must send electronic payments on or before the initiation deadlines.
-(Check the Calendar of Due Dates, Form DR-659.)
-Visit the Department's website at: floridarevenue.com for information on filing and paying taxes electronically.
+See the Florida eServices Calendar of Electronic Payment Deadines (DR-659) at floridarevenue.com/forms in the eServices section for payment deadlines.
+Visit floridarevenue.com/taxes/filepay for information on filing and paying taxes electronically.

 Late Returns: If your payment or return is late, no collection allowance is authorized.
-In addition to all other penalties, a delinquency penalty of 10 percent of any tax due will be added for each month, or portion of a month, the return is late.
-The maximum penalty is 50 percent and the minimum is \$10, even if you file a tax return with no tax due.
+In addition to all other penalties, a delinquency penalty of 10% of any tax due will be added for each month, or portion of a month, the return is late.
+The maximum penalty is 50% and the minimum is \$10, even if you file a tax return with no tax due.
 Florida law provides a floating interest rate for late payments of taxes due.
-Interest rates, including daily rates are published in Taxpayer Information Publications (TIPs) that are updated semiannually on January 1 and July 1 of each year and posted online at: floridarevenue.com/taxes/tips.
+Interest rates, including daily rates are published in Tax Information Publications (TIPs) that are updated semiannually on January 1 and July 1 of each year and posted at floridarevenue.com/taxes/rates.

 Tax Rates: The applicable tax rates are entered by the Department.
 The state tax rate on fuel and the county fuel tax rates imposed by counties, as provided in sections (ss.)
-206.41, 206.87, 206.9825, 212.05, and 212.08(4), F.S., are published annually in TIPs on the Department's website at: floridarevenue.com/taxes/tips.
+206.41, 206.87, 206.9825, 212.05, and 212.08(4), F.S., are published annually in TIPs and available at floridarevenue.com/taxes/rates.

 Collection Allowance: If you timely file your return and pay the tax due, you are entitled to receive a collection allowance, as provided in ss.
 206.43, 206.97, and 206.91, F.S.
-The rate factors used to calculate the collection allowance are entered by the Department and published annually in TIPs on the Department's website at: floridarevenue.com/taxes/tips.
+The rate factors used to calculate the collection allowance are entered by the Department and published annually in TIPs at floridarevenue.com/taxes/rates.

-Supplemental Returns: If you must correct a previously filed fuel tax return or supporting schedule information, please contact Return Reconciliation at 850-488-6800 to obtain specific supplemental return instructions and blank forms.
+Supplemental Returns: If you must correct a previously filed fuel tax return or supporting schedule information, please contact Taxpayer Services at 850-488-6800 to obtain specific supplemental return instructions and blank forms.